databricks/terraform-provider-databricks/docs/index.md

 !> **Warning** Please be aware that hard coding any credentials is not something that is recommended.
 It may be best if you store the credentials environment variables, `~/.databrickscfg` file or use tfvars file.

+!> **Warning** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not a AAD token for the authentication.
+This is due to the Databricks AAD feature not yet supporting AAD tokens for secret scopes.
+This will be refactored in a transparent manner when that support is enabled.
+The only field to be impacted is `pat_token_duration_seconds` which will be deprecated and after AAD support is fully supported.

 There are currently three supported methods [to authenticate into](https://docs.databricks.com/dev-tools/api/latest/authentication.html) the Databricks platform to create resources:

 * [PAT Tokens](https://docs.databricks.com/dev-tools/api/latest/authentication.html)